Running shoes are the cornerstone of a successful runner whether you’re running for fun or for a marathon.

 Here’s a brief overview of Mizuno’s running shoe top features

 Mizuno’s running shoes are characterized by being lightweight.
-Most of their shoes weigh between 150 to 280 grams, but they average at about 200 grams.
+Most of their shoes weigh between 5.5 to 9.8 ounces but they average at about 7 ounces.

 This gives you extra speed that can shave up to one minute if you’re running for a long distance!